interlay/interbtc-spec/btcrelay-spec/docs/source/security_performance/security.rst

 BTC-Relay by default will follow the old consensus rules, and must be updated accordingly if it is to follow the new version of the system.

-Thereby, is it for the *governance mechanism* to determine (i) whether an update will be executed and (ii) if two parallel blockchains result from the hard fork, whether an additional new instance of BTC-Relay is to be deployed (and how).
+Thereby, is it for the *Governance Mechanism* to determine (i) whether an update will be executed and (ii) if two parallel blockchains result from the hard fork, whether an additional new instance of BTC-Relay is to be deployed (and how).

 Note: to differentiate between the two resulting chains after a hard fork, replay protection is necessary for secure operation.